 Turn the stove down to medium.
 If the pot looks dry, add more olive oil.
 Add the garlic and onion and cook for 3 to 5 minutes until soft.

 Add the orange juice and lime juice, and scrape the bottom of the pot so the brown bits mix into the liquid.
-Then add the remaining Spice Mix, canned tomatoes, beef broth and enough water so the beef is mostly, but not completely submerged.
+Then return the beef into the pot, add the remaining Spice Mix, canned tomatoes, beef broth and enough water so the beef is mostly, but not completely submerged.
 (Note 1)

 Put the lid on, bring to a simmer then turn the stove down so it is bubbling gently, not rapidly.
 Cook for 2 hours with the lid on, then 30 minutes with the lid off or until the beef is tender enough to shred.
 (Note 1) OR cook in slow cooker for 6 hours on low Or pressure cooker on high for 50 minutes.